 Turntables and mixers come in a variety of different shapes and sizes, all doing similar jobs with slightly different variations.
 Below, we have included some of our favourites that blend functionality and usability at a great price.

-The Technics SL-1200 MK7 DJ Turntable builds on the legendary SL-1200 lineage, offering precision, durability, and performance for DJs of all levels.
+The Technics SL-1210 MK7 DJ Turntable offers precision, durability, and performance for DJs of all levels.

 Its S-shape tonearm is made from lightweight aluminium, which helps reduce wear on your records and keeps your stylus tracking perfectly.
 The white stylus illuminator is a handy touch, especially in low-light conditions.